techspence/ScriptSentry/README.md

 ScriptSentry finds misconfigured and dangerous logon scripts.

+### Additional Planned Features
+- [ ] Multi domain/forest support
+- [ ] Make output an object
+- [ ] Additional regex to search for other dangerous stuff in logon scripts

 ### Installing & Running
 ```PowerShell
 # Clone, import and run, display results on the console